www2000/LIBRE-MD-11X/README.md

-# LIBRE MD-11
+# LIBRE MD-11X
-A very advanced simulation of the McDonnell Douglas MD-11 for FlightGear Start by Immersive Design Group.
+A very advanced simulation of the McDonnell Douglas MD-11 for FlightGear Start by Immersive Design Group as IDG-MD11/IDG-MD11X.

 Credit of IDG-MD11:
 - FDM: Joshua Davidson (Octal450)